 Eco-friendly fashion has come a long way.
 The Edun Spring 2013 fashion show at Moynihan station at Penn Station was proof of that.
-The collection was one of NY Fashion Week's most sought after tickets.
+This collection was one of NY Fashion Week's most sought after tickets.

 Most people think green fashion is boring, uncomfortable, or just a burlap sack.
-The runway from Edun (founded by U2's Bono and Ali Hewson) showed quite the opposite.
-Cute, edgy dresses in sexy silhouettes.
+The runway from Edun (founded by U2's Bono and wife Ali Hewson) showed quite the opposite.
+There were cute, edgy dresses in sexy silhouettes.
 Straps, urban prints, florals, pieced patchwork and zipper details made a graphic statement.
 A pop of bright orange reflected the sun outside.
 There was also a fashion forward utilitarian direction.
 The workhorse staple of the cargo pant becomes a fashion must-have when redesigned with sheer fabrics or shine.
 Fatigue pieces are embellished with broderie-anglaise.

 Celebrities in attendance included Alicia Keys, Gina Gershon and many top editors.
 Edun treated guests to some earthy treats courtesy of Breezy Hill Orchards.
 The popular farm (known for fresh baked goods from their apples at farmers markets) was on hand to serve up ice cold cider and doughnuts.